-If you are reading this section of my blog then that must mean that you want to know a bit about me! well here goes…
+If you are reading this section of my blog then that must mean that you want to know a bit about me!
+So here goes…

-My names Lewis, I’m 25 and I live in the Lake District, which is also a UNESCO WHS area in the North of England known for its lakes, mountains and overall outstanding natural beauty.
+My name is Lewis, I’m 27 and I live in the Lake District, a UNESCO World Heritage Site in the North of England.
+The Lakes District is known for its expanse of lakes, mountains and overall outstanding natural beauty.

 Apart from school education I am not professional trained in literature or journalism!
 This blog is merely a way for me to contribute my own experiences and thoughts into this ever growing market that is the travel industry.